 Philippines’ modern day heroes, also known as Overseas Filipino Workers (OFWs) are know to be very hard working individuals who made sacrifices to help their families and contribute to the economy with their high level remittances.
 However, going out of the country does not always guarantee financial success.
-In this article, we will mention some money mistakes every OFW should avoid.
+In this article, we will mention some money mistakes OFWs should avoid.

 In these modern times, there are countless Filipino OFWs around the world, pushing the odds for the hope of making a better future for their families.
 Almost every Filipino family has at least one member or relatives that goes overseas to work.
 Professionals seeking to leave the country and try to build their careers abroad.

 However, you must also deal with the effects of being separated from your loved ones and far away from home.
 It may be a really unpleasant condition, and it can wear you down emotionally over time.

 There are a lot of reasons why some Filipinos leaves our country and some of the reasons are career growth, job opportunity, political stability, and the most common answer is to be financially successful.

 Most often, it’s because of financial concerns.
 A substantial number of overseas Filipino workers have pointed out that they can earn more money abroad for performing the same job they do in the Philippines.

 And yet, according to a 2011 survey performed by Social Enterprise Development Partnerships Inc., one out of every ten OFWs is financially poor.
 Furthermore, eight out of ten people returning to the Philippines have no savings at all.
 Despite years of working overseas, few people are able to successfully accumulate a significant sum of money.
 It’s a significant sacrifice that can have both beneficial and bad consequences for your personal relationships and financial situation.
 Not all OFWs are aware of the implications of their poor financial decisions.